MoinJulian/Tutorials/README.md

-This is my Repository with all my Tutorial Apps I have developt throught the years.
+This is my Repository with all my Tutorial Apps I have developt throughout the years.

 The most of the tutorials are made by ScriptRaccon